-This glossary will help you understand words or phrases frequently associated with the fireplace industry and Valor fireplaces.
+Valor fireplace's glossary of terms will help you understand words or phrases frequently associated with the fireplace industry and Valor fireplaces.
 Many of these terms are used throughout our website and print material so if you see something you aren't familiar with, check this page for the answer.

 ANSI -- American National Standards Institute.
 The organization responsible for coordinating the federal national standards system, consisting of 900 companies and 200 trade, technical, professional, labor and consumer organizations.

 APPLIANCE -- A solid or fossil fuel burning stove, fireplace, furnace, boiler, water heater, heater or cook stove.

 B VENT -- See Type B Gas Vent.

 BLOWER -- An electric, motor driven fan used to circulate air at an increased pace and velocity through the fireplace convection air chamber.

 BTU OR BRITISH THERMAL UNIT -- A unit for measuring energy, equal to the amount of energy needed to increase the temperature of 1 pound of water by 1 degree Fahrenheit.